faryabiLab/AnnoSpat/README.md

-# AnnoSpat
+# AnnoSpat Readme

-Toolbox to automatically annotate cell types and quantify inter-cell communications in spatial proteomics
+A tool for annotating and inferring patterns in single cells from spatial proteomics.